MagicDuck/grug-far.nvim/README.md

 _Note_: **grug-far** will ignore lines that do not start with the prefixes above

+### Seeing the full rg search command
+Sometimes, mostly for debug purposes, it's useful to see the full `rg` command that gets executed on search.
+You can toggle that on with the `Toggle Show rg Command` action, and the command will appear as the first thing in the search results area.

+The command is shell-escaped, so you can copy and execute it in a shell manually if you need to.

 ### Aborting
 If you inadvertently launched a wrong search/sync/replace, you can abort early using the `Abort` action.